pbugnion/gmaps/docs/source/drawing_tutorial.rst

 There are several things to note on this:

 - We wrap the application in a ``ReverseGeocoder`` class.
-This helps with encapsulation and lets you instantiate this widget multiple times in a notebook.
+Wrapping your application in a class (rather than using the notebook's global namespace) helps with encapsulation and lets you instantiate this widget multiple times.
   Since the flow through widget applications is often more complex than linear data analysis workflows, encapsulation will improve your ability to reason about the code.
-- As part of the class constructor, we use :func:`gmaps.figure` to create a figure, and we add a :func:`drawing_layer` to this figure.
+- As part of the class constructor, we use :func:`gmaps.figure` to create a figure.
+We add use :func:`gmaps.drawing_layer` to create a drawing layer, which we add to the figure.
 We also create a ``widgets.Text`` widget.
 This is a text box in which we will write the address.
 We then wrap our figure and the text box in a single ``widgets.VBox``, a widget container that stacks widgets vertically.
 - We register a callback on the drawing layer using ``.on_new_feature``.
 The function that we pass in to ``.on_new_feature`` will get called whenever the user adds a feature to the map.
 This is the hook that lets us build complex applications on top of the drawing layer: we can run arbitrary Python code when the user adds a marker to the map.
 - In the ``.on_new_feature`` callback, we first check whether the feature that has been added is a marker (the user could, in principle, have added another feature type, like a line, to the map).
 - Assuming the feature is a valid marker, we first clear the text widget containing the address.
 This gives feedback to the user that something is happening.
 - We then re-write the ``.features`` array of the drawing layer, keeping just the marker that the user has just added.
 This clears previous markers, avoiding clutter on the map.
-- We then use `geopy` TODO link to find the adddress and, assuming the address is valid, display it in the text widget.
+- We then use `geopy <https://pypi.python.org/pypi/geopy>`_ to find the adddress.
+Assuming the address is valid, display it in the text widget.